 Truth be told, if I could do it all over again, I’d spring for this one.
 I love mine, but every now and then I find myself wishing for the extra features the 750 offers.

-There are a few reasons that make me comfortable making this claim.
-We happen to have a Professional 750 to test here at Foodal, so let’s see why I would have picked this blender over the one I have now.
+I’m comfortable making this claim for a few reasons.
+We happen to have a Professional 750 to test here at Foodal, so let’s cover the various reasons why I would have picked this blender over the one I have at home now.

 A Work Horse Blender